What is Fussy Cutting in Patchwork? Essential Guide

 Fussy cut quilt tops are sewn together from shapes which have been cut to show off a special part of the patterned fabric.
 When these parts are arranged together they add a new dimension to your patchwork patterns.
 If you're new to fussy cutting, we'll show you how in this tutorial.

 In this post, our Deputy Editor Laura Pritchard shows you how to get fussy cutting effects with English Paper Piecing.
-If you’ve never tried EPP before, never fear!
-Read of our post What is English Paper Piecing?
-Beginners Guide to swot up on the basics before you begin.
+If you've never tried EPP before, never fear!
+Head over to our Beginner's Guide to English Paper Piecing to swot up on the basics before you begin.
+You might also like our Essential Guide to Flying Geese Quilts.

 A few things before we begin...

 EPP shapes are measured by the length of one side; this ensures they will tessellate when assembled together.
-In this case, each of our shapes measure 11⁄2in.
+In this case, each of our shapes measures 11⁄2in.
 Some shapes can be used alone and others need extra shapes to fill in the angles.
-The free templates include four coordinating shapes which you can use alone or mix ‘n’match to create interesting EPP blocks.
+The free templates include four coordinating shapes which you can use alone or mix 'n match to create interesting EPP blocks.

 Choosing fabric prints